 One expert was surprised the observation on not performing routine equipment maintenance made the list at all.

-When a firm has an effective internal quality audit program, this is something that should be easily caught in less than 10 minutes in the lab or on the factory floor, John Avellanet, managing director and principal at the consulting firm Cerulean Associates, said.
-Avellanet attributed the observation’s high rank to calibration, inspection and checking procedures that are either poorly written or not practical.
+When a firm has an effective internal quality audit program, this is something that should be easily caught in less than 10 minutes in the lab or on the factory floor, John Avellanet, managing director and principal at the consulting firm Cerulean Associates, says.
+Avellanet attributes the observation’s high rank to calibration, inspection and checking procedures that are either poorly written or not practical.

-Avellanet added that lax procedural documentation continues to top the charts because of poorly written or impractical standard operating procedures and inadequate training.
+Avellanet adds that lax procedural documentation continues to top the charts because of poorly written or impractical standard operating procedures and inadequate training.

 The observations were culled from 146 issued 483s, down from 2013’s total of 191.